citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineAccountCreationRulesResponseModel.md

 HasNextValue returns a boolean if a field has been set.

+### SetNextValueNil

+`func (o *MachineAccountCreationRulesResponseModel) SetNextValueNil(b bool)`

+ SetNextValueNil sets the value for NextValue to be an explicit nil

+### UnsetNextValue
+`func (o *MachineAccountCreationRulesResponseModel) UnsetNextValue()`

+UnsetNextValue ensures that no value is present for NextValue, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)